MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-intro.md

 # What is Common Data Service for Apps?
 Common Data Service (CDS) for Apps lets you securely store and manage data that's used by business applications.
 Data within CDS for Apps is stored within a set of entities.
 An *entity* is a set of records used to store data, similar to how a table stores data within a database.
 CDS for Apps includes a base set of standard entities that covers typical scenarios, but you can also create custom entities specific to your organization and populate them with data using Power Query.
 App makers can then use PowerApps to build rich applications using this data.

-For information on purchasing a plan for using CDS for Apps, see [Pricing info](../../administrator/pricing-billing-skus.md).
+For information on purchasing a plan to use CDS for Apps, see [Pricing info](../../administrator/pricing-billing-skus.md).

 ## Why use Common Data Service for Apps?
 Standard and custom entities within CDS for Apps provide a secure and cloud-based storage option for your data.
 Entities let you to create a business-focused definition of your organization's data for use within apps.
 If you're not sure if entities are your best option, consider these benefits: